jzfchen/blog/content/blog/Intro.md

 My name is Jackson.

 I've just finished my last medical school examination.
 As a result of boredom/existentialism I have decided to launch this blog to ruminate on things, as I tend to do.
-Since I have no audience, this is essentially a more structured journal (reminds me of that meme)
+Since I have no audience, this is essentially a more structured journal.

 ![Ancient Rome does live rent free though](/images/intro_1.png)